Chinese Chestnut - New For 2024!

 Edible Qualities

-Chinese Chestnut is a large tree that is commonly grown for its edible qualities.
+Chinese Chestnut is a large tree that is typically grown for its edible qualities.
 It produces brown nuts which are usually ready for picking from early to mid fall.
 The nuts have a sweet taste.

 The nuts are most often used in the following ways: